Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 - • If you hire employees, they get contributions too

-- • May save less than Solo 401(k) at mid-level income
+- • Usually saves less than solo 401(k) at mid-level income

-The most important limitation: at income levels between $75,000 and $200,000, a SEP IRA contributions fall short of what a Solo 401(k) allows.
-This is because the Solo 401(k) has an additional contribution bucket—employee deferrals—that SEP IRAs don't offer.
+The most important limitation: at income levels between $75,000 and $200,000, SEP IRA contributions fall well short of what a solo 401(k) allows.
+That's because the solo 401(k) has an additional contribution bucket, the employee deferral, that a SEP IRA doesn't offer.
 We'll explore this advantage in the next section.
 But if your income fluctuates significantly, or if you just want maximum simplicity, the SEP IRA's flexibility and ease of setup can outweigh the contribution limits.

 Solo 401(k) Explained